Assatrua/my-tutorials-repo/tutorials/abap-extensibility-cbo-ui-adaptation/abap-extensibility-cbo-ui-adaptation.md

 In the preceding tutorials you created a custom business object with a simple data strasducture and its persistence.
 Afterwards you generated an UI for this business object and exposed it as a Fiori Launchpad application.

-As the generated User Interfaces only lists all fields of a business object node, adapting the UI might be necessary to improve usability of it.
+As the generated User Interfaces only lists all fields ofasd a business object node, adapting the UI might be necessary to improve usability of it.

 >Before done **UI Generation** and here shown **UI Adaptation** are so called **In-App Extensibility** features done completely inside a S/4HANA system.
 They are key user functionality with limited possibilities.
 UI Adaptation has effect on all users in the sdfsystem.
 >